netdata/netdata/health/notifications/hangouts/README.md

 Set the webhook URIs and room names in `health_alarm_notify.conf`.
 To edit it on your system, run `/etc/netdata/edit-config health_alarm_notify.conf`):

+## Threads (optional)

+Instead to receive alarms on different threads, Netdata allows you to concentrate them inside an unique thread when the variable `HANGOUTS_WEBHOOK_THREAD[NAME]` is set.

 ```
 #------------------------------------------------------------------------------
 # hangouts (google hangouts chat) global notification options